-Though common, slip and fall injuries are seldom truly “accidents.”
-Instead, they are caused by dangerous property conditions, such as wet floors, broken sidewalks, and icy parking lots.
-If you or a loved one was injured in a slip and fall due to a defective property condition anywhere in Pennsylvania or New Jersey, compensation may be available for your medical bills, pain and suffering, and other damages.
+A Philadelphia slip and fall lawyer can fight for just compensation if you are injured by someone else’s negligence.
+Slip and fall incidents are seldom truly “accidents.”
+Instead, they are often caused by dangerous property conditions, such as wet floors, broken sidewalks, and icy parking lots.
+If you or a loved one was injured in a slip and fall accident caused by defective property in Pennsylvania, compensation may be available for your medical bills, pain and suffering, and other damages.

-You should speak with an experienced Philadelphia slip and fall attorney as soon as possible to preserve your right to bring a personal injury claim or wrongful death lawsuit.
-For a free and confidential legal consultation about a slip and fall injury in Pennsylvania or New Jersey, contact the Wieand Law Firm, LLC at (800) 481-5026 today.
+You should speak with a Philadelphia slip and fall lawyer as soon as possible to preserve your right to bring an injury claim or wrongful death lawsuit.
+To speak with an experienced slip and fall lawyer in Philadelphia call the Wieand Law Firm LLC at (215) 666-7777 today.

-- Defective stairs and railings.
-Fall injuries can result in or because of stairwells if they are slippery, poorly lit, lack handrails, or feature defective railings.
+- Slip and Fall on Defective Stairs – Fall injuries can result in or because of stairwells if they are slippery, poorly lit, lack handrails, or feature defective railings.

-- Hazardous workplace conditions.
-Whether you work at an office building, a warehouse, a grocery store, a construction site, or a different type of work environment, common hazards such as broken flooring, unsecured cables, wobbly railings, defective equipment, and slippery spots can all lead to preventable falls in the workplace.
+- Slip and Fall at Work – Whether you work at an office building, a warehouse, a grocery store, or a construction site, common hazards such as broken flooring, unsecured cables, wobbly railings, defective equipment, and slippery floors can all lead to preventable falls in the workplace.

-- Icy sidewalks or broken sidewalks.
-Falls often occur due to defective conditions of the street or sidewalk.
+- Trip and Fall on Broken Sidewalk – Falls often occur due to defective conditions of the street or sidewalk.
 Examples include unsalted ice, broken or crumbling pavement, potholes in the sidewalk or street, raised or uneven pavement, and slush or snow that has not been removed in a timely manner.

-- Wet floors, leaks, and puddles.
-Leaks and spills, such as leaks from broken containers in grocery stores, must be cleaned up or cordoned off promptly.
+- Slip and Fall on Wet Floor – Leaks and spills, such as leaks from broken containers in grocery stores, must be cleaned up or cordoned off promptly.
 Likewise, freshly mopped or waxed floors should be indicated by warning signs.

-- Defective streets and crosswalks.
-Like sidewalks, streets and crosswalks can feature dangerous defects, such as potholes, uneven surfaces, and the remnants of removed signs, which protrude slightly from the pavement and create almost invisible trip hazards.
+- Trip and Fall on Pothole in the Street – Streets and crosswalks can feature dangerous defects, such as potholes, uneven surfaces, and the remnants of removed signs, which protrude slightly from the pavement and create almost invisible trip hazards.

 - Bars and Restaurants